Bruins–Canadiens rivalry: 1965 to early 1970s: Dominance by Montreal over resurgent Boston

-In 1971, the Bruins finished first in the League with Esposito and Orr shattering scoring records, but they lost in the first round to the Canadiens, who went on to win the Stanley Cup, in seven games.
+In 1970–71, the Bruins finished first in the League with Esposito and Orr shattering scoring records, but they lost in the first round to the Canadiens, who went on to win the Stanley Cup, in seven games.
 Late in the 1970–71 regular season, Montreal traded for veteran Frank Mahovlich and called up rookie goaltender Ken Dryden; the Bruins had not faced Dryden in the last two regular season meetings with the Habs and he would become a surprise playoff starter who made miraculous saves on the Bruins.
-Notably in Game 2, the Bruins blew a 5–1 lead and lost 7–5.
-Bobby Orr had a hat-trick at the Forum in Game 4 to even the series.
-The Bruins dominated 7–3 in Game 5, but the Habs responded with an 8–3 victory in Game 6 and a 4–2 win in Game 7 to knock out the heavily favoured Bruins.
+Notably in game two, the Bruins blew a 5–1 lead and lost 7–5.
+Bobby Orr had a hat-trick at the Forum in game four to even the series.
+The Bruins dominated 7–3 in game five, but the Habs responded with an 8–3 victory in game six and a 4–2 win in game seven to knock out the heavily favoured Bruins.
 Sportswriter Cam Cole wrote of the series, "Where the whole world stopped for the Boston Bruins and Montreal Canadiens in the spring of 1971, and my heart was crushed by the evil Habs.
 If I didn't actually cry, I sure as hell felt like it.
 It seemed at least unfair, and possibly illegal, that anyone should be able to stop as magnificent a creature as Bobby Orr—let alone Phil Esposito and Johnny Bucyk and the rest—with some college-boy goalie [Ken Dryden]."
 Cole opined "there is no scale to measure the visceral abhorrence I harboured for the Canadiens, how badly I wanted Orr to win in '71."
 This ended a potential Bruins dynasty, though the Bruins would win the Stanley Cup the following year against the New York Rangers, who had earlier knocked out the Canadiens in the opening round of the playoffs.

 Late 1970s: Bowman's Habs Dynasty vs Cherry's Lunch Pail Gang

 The mid-1970s Montreal Canadiens, coached by Scotty Bowman, had become one of the most dominant NHL dynasties of all time, with Guy Lafleur succeeding an often-injured Bobby Orr as the game's preeminent superstar.
-Their main opponents in the 1976–79 playoffs were the Boston Bruins, who due to the departure of Orr and Phil Esposito were rebuilt into the "Lunch Pail Athletic Club," with Head Coach Don Cherry encouraging physical play and balance over brilliance.
-The 1977 Finals saw the Habs sweep the Bruins in four games.
-During the 1978 Finals series, which the Habs won in six games, rough tactics were used against Lafleur, whose head was swathed in bandages at the end of the 1978 series after repeated high-sticking from Bruins players.
-Scotty Bowman later accused Bruins star defenceman Brad Park of being a "sneaky dirty player" during the 1978 Finals.
+Their main opponents in the 1976–79 playoffs were the Boston Bruins, who due to the departure of Orr and Phil Esposito were rebuilt into the "Lunch Pail Athletic Club", with head coach Don Cherry encouraging physical play and balance over brilliance.
+The 1977 Final saw the Habs sweep the Bruins in four games.
+During the 1978 Final, which the Habs won in six games, rough tactics were used against Lafleur, whose head was swathed in bandages at the end of the 1978 series after repeated high-sticking from Bruins players.
+Scotty Bowman later accused Bruins star defenceman Brad Park of being a "sneaky dirty player" during the 1978 Final.